 Operation Federal Overlander (10 March to 8 April 1969).
 Defence of Long Binh after Tet (Chinese New Year) and advance to Nui Dat.
 105 relieved 161 Bty at FSB Kerry 24 km north-east of Saigon.
 A step-up via FSB Sally to Nui Dat.
-A couple of rockets exploding above the gun position put a new urgency into stand-to.
+While in support of 5RAR, on 19-20 March 1969 an operation to clear an enemy mortar position targeting Long Binh saw two Companies supported by US Army Engineers assault on the position known geographically as "the fried eggs".
+A Company 5RAR with FO 2LT Jim Box was appointed to lead the assault with the FO conducting an early morning aerial reconnaissance.
+Unfortunately, whether from ground fire or mechanical failure, the US Iroquois helicopter crashed near the intended start-line for the attack.
+All including the FO survived but the FO unfortunately was eventually medevacked back to Australia.
+The assault went ahead but nonetheless the enemy had disappeared.
+Further in the Operation at the FSB, a couple of rockets exploding above the gun position put a new urgency into stand-to.
 One of our guns was rolled up to its bund under command of the BK, the barrel lowered to the horizontal and the highest charge splintex (beehive) round loaded.
 Unfortunately, no one had noticed the trail spades were resting on the aluminium planking.
 The gun fired, skidded backwards and knocked over the BK.
 The cone of steel darts set off all the trip flares in its path and ripped out the barbed wire and claymore mine defences.

 Operation Surfside (12 April to 2 May 1969).
-The most notable experiences of this operation on the coast south-east of Nui Dat were the dug-in 'floating' command post caused by a high water table in the area, a caved-in CP caused by the ground shock waves of the 155-mm SPs firing nearby, a swim in the sea for FO parties, and a nip of Bundaberg rum to commemorate ANZAC Day.
+The most notable experiences of this operation on the coast south-east of Nui Dat were the dug-in 'floating' command post caused by a high-water table in the area, a caved-in CP caused by the ground shock waves of the 155-mm SPs firing nearby, a swim in the sea for FO parties, and a nip of Bundaberg rum to commemorate ANZAC Day.